@azerum/ts-csp

 Parameters

-Specify value that will be returned once the wait unblocks
+Specify a value to return once the wait unblocks

 • Optionalsignal: AbortSignal

-Use the signal to cancel the wait.
-This frees up memory occupied by it.
+Use signal to cancel the wait.
+This frees up memory occupied by the wait.
 After cancelling, the wait will throw AbortedError

 Accessors